GoodLeap

-GoodLeap, formerly Loanpal, is a U.S.-based finance technology company headquartered in Roseville, CA that provides financing options for residential solar energy and other sustainable home improvements having facilitated over $30 billion in loans to more than 1 million homeowners across 50 states as of 2025.
+GoodLeap, formerly Loanpal, is a U.S.-based financing company headquartered in Roseville, CA that provides financing options for residential solar energy and other sustainable home improvements.
+It has facilitated over $30 billion in loans to more than 1 million homeowners across 50 states as of 2025.

 The company employs about 1,300 people.
 It has locations in Roseville, San Francisco, Irvine, Phoenix, Kansas City, and Bentonville, Arkansas.

 History

 Paramount Equity Mortgage, founded in 2003 by Hayes Barnard, Jason Walker and Matt Dawson.
 The company was incorporated in California to provide residential mortgage loans.
 Although they launched in California's Sacramento Valley, the company lends nationwide.

 In 2006, the founders launched an insurance company focused on auto and home insurance.
 After over ten years offering insurance services, the company sold its insurance company to Brown and Brown.

 In 2009, the company established Paramount Solar as a subsidiary to focus on solar energy financing, responding to growing demand for renewable energy solutions.
 In 2013, Paramount Solar was sold to SolarCity (now Tesla Energy) in a transaction valued at approximately $120 million.
 In 2011, the company took on an equity investment from Guthy-Renker.

 In December 2017, Paramount began originating residential solar loans and later rebranded as Loanpal.

 In 2019, Loanpal announced a partnership with PenFed Credit Union.
 In 2019, Loanpal was responsible for 30% of all new residential loans in the U.S.

 In 2020, they launched their online platform.

 In June 2020, Goldman Sachs securitized $459 million worth of Loanpal loans they had previously purchased and expanded their warehouse facility to $300 million with Loanpal.
 Goldman Sachs also committed to buying $320 million in loans from Loanpal.
 By October 2020, the company had funded over $4.5 billion in solar loans and closed a securitization of $434 million worth of Loanpal loans in November 2020 and was responsible for 41% of the solar loan market in the U.S. and was the top solar lender in the country.

 In January 2021, Loanpal raised $800 million in a funding round led by New Enterprise Associates, West Cap Group, Brookfield Asset Management, and Riverstone Holdings.
 The company received an additional $800 million in funding from MSD Partners, BDT Capital Partners and Davidson Kempner in October 2021.
 Between January and October 2021 the company had raised a total of over $1 billion in funding.

 In June 2021, Loanpal rebranded to GoodLeap.
 The rebranding to GoodLeap reflected a broader mission to finance sustainable home solutions beyond solar, including energy-efficient windows, HVAC, and battery storage, aligning with environmental and affordability goals.

 In August 2024, GoodLeap launched GoodGrid, a virtual power plant initiative in California, aggregating customer batteries to enhance grid reliability.